 In the xylitol group, children took a total of 8.4 grams daily.
 Most experienced no side effects, but two of them developed diarrhea — a known side effect of this and other sweeteners.

 A small number of children, almost all of them of Jewish descent, have a congenital enzyme defect making them unable to digest xylitol.
 This condition is called pentosuria.
 There are no associated disabilities.

 No treatment, and no dietary restriction, is necessary for pentosuria.
 The xylitol is absorbed into the body and then excreted in the urine.
 The only problem arising from pentosuria is that children having this sugar in the urine are sometimes mistakenly diagnosed with diabetes, and receive diabetic treatment.
 Pentosuria has no relationship to diabetes.
 Children with pentosuria could still use xylitol to prevent ear infections.

 This Finnish study, making use of the natural, gentle antibiotic properties of plants, is an exciting development.
 A similar study conducted by the same authors in 1998 (Pediatrics) confirmed the results found.

 In 2004 (Journal of Antimicrobial Chemotherapy), researchers showed that xylitol causes damage to Streptococcus pneumoniae, one of the major causes of ear infections.
-By damaging the bacteria, it is thought that xylitol works by weakening the bacteria and preventing it from growing.
+It is thought to work by weakening the bacteria and preventing it from growing.

 While much research remains to be done (e.g. the optimal amounts and delivery systems), xylitol seems to be a safe and effective way to reduce the number of ear infections.
 I suspect it will also prove useful in preventing sinus infections, because the same bacteria are involved.